phpledge/badging/README.md

 # Apply

-While, all assessments are conducted in the open, using the [issue tracker](https://github.com/phpledge/badging/issues) on this repository, we ask that you [start your submission with the the PHPledge Event Badging submission form](https://forms.gle/RxdwwEbzy6DtjY1q7).
+While all assessments are conducted in the open, using the [issue tracker](https://github.com/phpledge/badging/issues) on this repository, we ask that you [start your submission with the the PHPledge Event Badging submission form](https://forms.gle/RxdwwEbzy6DtjY1q7).

 # Badges Granted